genesiscommunitysuccess/docs/docs/platform-reference/integrations/notify/symphony.md

 * GATEWAY_CREATE_CHANNEL creates a channel
 * GATEWAY_ADD_MEMBER_TO_CHANNEL adds a user to a channel
 * GATEWAY_REMOVE_MEMBER_FROM_CHANNEL removes a user from a channel

+- note: where there is more than one symphony connection defined, these operations act upon the first listed.

 ```kotlin
 package global.genesis.message.core.event.notify